yasuiniko/rl-control-template/README.md

 * I assume you have python3.11 installed.
 If not, I strongly recommend setting up pyenv.
 * I assume you are familiar with virtual environments.
 * I assume you have rust installed.
 If not, I strongly recommend setting up rustup.
+* I assume you have added a local ssh key to your github account.
+You will not be able to install the requirements otherwise.
+See [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh) for instructions.

 Packages are stored in a `requirements.txt` file.
 To install: